ADBurpitt/indoor-localization/README.md

 # indoor-localization

-This repo contains the report for the final project/dissertation I completed during the 3rd year of my computer science bachelor's at KCL.
+This repo contains the report (and perhaps the source code, if i ever get around to adding it) for the final project/dissertation I completed during the 3rd year of my computer science bachelor's at KCL.

 ## Abstract: